II.6: Q8_0 quantization

 Ok(out)

 }After the validity checks, this computes out[r] = the dot product of input vector x with weight row r.
 Each weight row is blocks_per_row Q8_0 blocks.
-The inner loop over j is the part worth seeing: it accumulates quants[j] as f32 * x[x_off + j] (the integer quant times the float activation) and only after the 32-element block sum does it multiply once by the block's scale.
+The inner loop over j is where the format pays off: it accumulates quants[j] as f32 * x[x_off + j] (the integer quant times the float activation) and only after the 32-element block sum does it multiply once by the block's scale.
 This is the key efficiency of the format.
 The dequantization (turning quants back into real weight values) does not happen as a separate pass that materializes a Vec<f32> of expanded weights.
 It is fused into the dot product: one scalar multiply per 32-element block, not per weight.
 We never build the FP32 weight matrix in memory at all.
-The compact bytes go straight into the arithmetic, which is exactly what keeps the bandwidth win.
+The compact bytes go straight into the arithmetic, which is what keeps the bandwidth win.

 matmul_fp32_q8_0 wraps it for the general FP32-matrix × Q8_0-matrix case (prefill, where the left side has several rows):